70928manson/NCKU-Eater/README.md

 Open the .env file and configure the necessary environment variables, such as database credentials, OAuth client secrets, and any other configuration needed for the application.

-For this repository, the enviroment vaiables is for mongodb, next-auth (basic, google and github provider), google sheet api
+For this repository, the environment variables is for mongodb, next-auth (basic, google and github provider), google sheet api

 ### 3. Configure OAuth Redirect Url